alexaandru/go-tree-sitter-bare/README.md

-# Go Tree-Sitter Bare
+# Go Tree-Sitter 🐻, err... it's the other bear (=bare)

 STATUS: Updated to Tree-Sitter v0.22.1

 ## About this fork

-This is a "fork" of @smacker's [go-tree-sitter](https://github.com/smacker/go-tree-sitter) as follows:
+This is a "fork" of @smacker's [go-tree-sitter](https://github.com/smacker/go-tree-sitter), read below to find out Why and How?

 ### Why